 For babies and toddlers, starting a trip at nap time can work well – but this doesn’t always mean they’ll stay asleep.
 You can increase the chances of your child staying asleep by making sure she has a clean nappy and has recently had a feed.

 For active preschoolers and school-age children, starting a trip after your child has had some time to play outside can help your child settle down when you begin the trip.
 It’s a good idea for your child to go to the toilet before you set off.
 And you might like to give him a snack before you leave.

-Also, if you’ve been travelling all day, letting your child do some physical activity can help her settle down – an hour or so before bedtime is best if you can manage it.
+Also, if you’ve been travelling all day, letting your child do some physical activity can help her feel ready for sleep later.
 Even babies will probably like to lie on a blanket to stretch and kick.
-Being active too close to bedtime can make it harder for your child to settle down, though.
+It’s best if your child can finish her activity an hour or so before bedtime.
+Being active too close to bedtime can make it harder for your child to settle.

 – Nic, mother of a four-week-old baby

 Sleeping in unfamiliar places: tips